This website specialises in digital quilting patterns for Statler Stitcher, CompuQuilter and

 Concatenating Script Lettering

-Yay for concatenation with CS6 on Statler Stitchers!
+Yay for concatenation on Statler Stitchers!
 It is making life just so much easier when we quilt and here is yet another use for it.

 Crazy Stitches with curves

 (the initial set had 13 patterns in it - click on image to go to the current set)

 (the intial set had 32 patterns in it - click on image to go to the current set)